ImageArg/ImageArg-Shared-Task/README.md

 The best score in all the submissions from the same team will be automatically used for leaderboard ranking for each subtask.
 ## Citation
+Please cite our papers if you use the data for academic purposes.
 ```
 @inproceedings{liu-etal-2022-imagearg,
     title = "{I}mage{A}rg: A Multi-modal Tweet Dataset for Image Persuasiveness Mining",